harryuan65/harryuan65/docs/What I created recently/README.md

     [React example](https://harryuan65.github.io/to-do-list-react/)
     <img width="823" alt="todo" src="https://user-images.githubusercontent.com/33657734/215636440-26998f68-2630-4b7f-a491-0183143d77ff.png">

-    I want to practice and try out technologies by creating the same a to-do list.
-It currently has rails, express for backend, and react for frontend.
+    I want to practice and try out technologies by creating the same to-do list.
+It currently has rails, express for the backend, and react for the frontend.